Charlweed/image_transceiver/README.md

 Now, you can paint, draw, cut, spray, whatever, into that layer, and the changes will affect what ComfyUI generates.
 Sometimes your manipulations will yield exactly what you might expect, often they will not.
-All the prompt-crafting issues are in play, but lower "denoise" strengthens how much the Gimp image comes through to the final image.
+All the prompt-crafting issues are in play, but lower "denoise" strengthens how much the GIMP image comes through to the final image.

 # Contributing